 When Aegeus left Troizina for Athens, he hid his sword and a pair of sandals (like the ones our guests buy in Plaka) under a great rock.
 He told Aithra: If you give birth to a son in 9 months and he can lift this rock when he grows up, send him to Athens with this sword and sandals so I will recognize him as my son and the future King of Athens.
 When the time came, Aithra took her son to the rock and gave him the message from Aegeus.
 Theseus easily lifted the rock and started his famous and heroic journey that will follow in another blog!

-For the recipe of the sardine balls I recommend this wonderful white wine from the Skouras Winery, made of indigenous Greek varieties; Moscofilero and Alepou.
+For the recipe of the sardine balls I recommend this wonderful white wine from the Skouras Winery, made of native Greek varietals; Moscofilero and Alepou.

 Do you want to cook with Katerina at Odyssey?